wolfmcnally/havekidsright/content/posts/raven.md

 **Raven:** You beget them without their consent!

 **Tortoise:** Another meaningless utterance, Raven: conceptual beings not only *cannot* consent— which is where your reasoning ends— it is incoherent to even *speak* of consent.
-It is like asking whether the characters in Douglas Hofstadter’s "Gödel, Escher, Bach" dialogues would prefer to never have been written: you can string together those concepts, but any attempt to assign them metaphysical weight is incoherent.
+It is like asking whether the fictional characters in Douglas Hofstadter’s "Gödel, Escher, Bach" dialogues—

 **Raven:** Oh, that old thing?
-I never read it: it has far too many words, although I quite liked some of the illustrations.
+I never read it: it has far too many words.
+Although I quite liked some of the illustrations.

+**Tortoise:** Very well, it would be like asking whether those characters depicted in an illustration would prefer to never have been drawn: you can string together those concepts, but any attempt to assign them metaphysical weight is incoherent.

 **Achilles:** But Mr. T, surely Raven has a point about how our actions today impact future generations.
 We must consider the lives we bring into this world and their likelihood for greater or lesser suffering.

 **Tortoise:** Of course, Achilles.
 It is our responsibility to consider the world we bequeath to our descendants.
 But that is different from claiming that non-existence is comparable to anything of moral value, or that procreation harms the rights or interests of potential lives.
 Furthermore, unlike you and I, Raven has no *actual* moral commitment to future generations.
 Without such a commitment, one can hardly argue for the welfare of the future.
 In fact, Raven is morally committed to bringing about *no* future generations.

 **Raven:** I can see I was wrong about you.
 You are heartless jugglers of words.
-It’s all very well: you were practice for me.
+It’s all very well: you were merely practice for me.
 I am actually on my way to speak before a conclave of great leaders in Mycenae, including great Agamemnon himself.

 **Achilles:** And of what will you speak to them?